-Sangria is a delicious anytime wine cocktail whether you’re serving up an afternoon brunch of Spanish Tortillas and Orange Pomegranate Salad or entertaining a group for the holidays.
+Sangria is a delicious anytime wine cocktail whether you’re serving up an afternoon brunch of Spanish Tortillas and Orange Pomegranate Salad, making a simple dinner of Rice and Beans or Chorizo Pasta, or entertaining a group for the holidays.
 After all, Sangria is the original pitcher drink!
 It is festive, and meant to be enjoyed with good company!

 You can find sangria almost anywhere in both Spain and Portugal, but it's mostly considered a tourist drink.
 Whether you're drinking it as a tourist or a local, red sangria is easy-to-make with seasonal ingredients and wonderful to sip with friends.
 Sangria relies on just a handful of ingredients, is beautiful to serve, and takes only minutes to put together.
 What's not to love?

 This red sangria recipe calls for red wine, brandy, lemons, oranges, cinnamon and star anise.
 The longer it sits the more flavorful your sangria will become.

 What is Sangria?

 Sangria can refer to a mix of wine, fruit, spices, sweetener, and any assortment of added liquor, sodas, or herbs — you name it.

 The name “sangria” comes from the Spanish word for blood, sangre, referring to the color of the drink.
 Although early civilizations had been mixing wine with similar ingredients, it was in Spain that this particular style of drink became popularized as we know it today.

 What is in Sangria?